 PAGE is: 294 URL is: academics/graduate-studies/college-of-health-science/school-of-nursing/nursing-administration-msn

-Designed to provide an overview of advanced roles of graduate nursing practice, with a focus on specialty roles in nursing.
-Issues involving ethics, scope of practice, and credentialing will be addressed as students’ transition into their selected specialty roles.
-Leadership theories within an ethical environment will be discussed.
+Provides an overview of advanced roles of graduate nursing practice, with a focus on specialty roles in nursing.
+Issues involving ethics, scope of practice and credentialing will be addressed as students transition into their selected specialty roles.

 Provides students with the knowledge to translate ethical evidence into practice and identify gaps where evidence is lacking.
 Students will focus on methodology, statistical analysis, and problem identification.